+Insist on an Earth Ground for your grounding esd flooring.
 It’s important to insure all static charges are consistently and safely removed from your ESD floor.
 Electrostatic discharge can cause significant injury, damage, and financial loss.
 Failure of components used in solid-state electronics, like integrated circuits, affects an array of industries.
 With damage to critical parts comes major losses.
-Using Earth Ground provides effective and consistent protection for your operations.
+Using Earth Ground provides effective and consistent protection for your operations through the use of grounding esd flooring.
 Otherwise, you are risking the degradation or destruction of electronic components, equipment failure or malfunction.

 What should you do now?

 - Download and read our whitepaper: “The Proper Grounding of an ESD Floor Coating System”